Rate this page:

 Atlassian Connect authenticates apps using JWT tokens.
-At installation time, the Connect app and the host product exchange a security context containing a shared secret used to create and validate JWT tokens for use in API calls.
+At installation time, the Connect app and the Atlassian host product exchange a security context containing an installation secret used to create and validate JWT tokens for use in API calls.

 The use of JWT tokens guarantees that: